 Adverse events

-• bleeding is the most common complication (5-10%) of warfarin therapy; the risk is individual → risk and prevention of bleeding in anticoagulant therapy
+• bleeding is the most common complication (5-10%) associated with warfarin therapy; the annaul risk is individual → risk and prevention of bleeding in anticoagulant therapy

-• risk is higher in patients with renal insufficiency and hepatopathy
+• patients with renal insufficiency and hepatopathy are at higher risk

 • according to studies, the majority of bleeding occurs with INR in the therapeutic range (EHRA 2018)